 Open-Access: This is an open-access article that was selected by an in-house editor and fully peer-reviewed by external reviewers.
 It is distributed in accordance with the Creative Commons Attribution Non Commercial (CC BY-NC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
 See: http://creativecommons.org/licenses/by-nc/4.0/

-Manuscript source: Invited Manuscript
+Manuscript source: Invited manuscript

 Corresponding author: Daizen Hirata, MD, Doctor, Gastrointestinal Center and Institute of Minimally-invasive Endoscopic Care, Sano Hospital, 2-5-1 Shimizugaoka, Tarumi-ku, Kobe 6550031, Japan. daizenhirata@gmail.com